Netflix/vizceral/USAGE.md

     See the License for the specific language governing permissions and limitations under the License.

+# objectHighlighted

+The `objectHighlighted` event is fired whenever an object is highlighted.
+`object.type` will be either 'node' or 'connection'

+**Properties**

+-   `object` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** The object that has been highlighted, or the highlighted object that has been updated.

 # viewChanged

 The `viewChanged` event is fired whenever the view changes